 Refunds are allocated in the following order:

-Students are asked to discuss dropping a course with their Program Advisor.
+Students are asked to discuss dropping a course with their Success Coach.
 A student may drop a course without receiving a “W” if they drop by the last day of the first week of class.
 The final withdrawal deadline is the end of the 3rd week in a 5-week course and the end of the 6th week in a 10-week course.
 Students who officially withdraw from a course before the final withdrawal deadline will receive a “W.” Beyond the final withdrawal deadline, grades will be calculated as points earned, divided by the total course points.
 All deadlines are in the institution’s time zone.

 The refund procedure and schedule described above shall apply to all drops and withdrawals.
 For veteran students, the VA Office will be notified of all dropped courses or withdrawals